caedm/cabs/broker/README.md

 # CABS
 Connection Automation/Brokerage System

-##Overview
-CABS is used to assign machines to remote clients.
-Here at CAEDM, we use it to assign RGS blades to our students.
-The entire project has several parts.
-Information about the system as a whole is on the wiki, kept in the cabs-broker repo.
-For installation instructions, see the individual README files.

 ###The Broker
 - Our server that communicates between the Client and the Agent.
 - Tracks free machines via a database.